 The truth of the matter is, there were several separate fires burning up and down Southern California in September 1889, aided by Santa Ana Winds.
-The fire in the Santa Ana Mountains began around Fremont Canyon, and burned south and east across the upper end of the Irvine Ranch, much as the recent Santiago Fire did (which by the way means it was more of a brush fire than a forest fire).
+The fire in the Orange County end of the Santa Ana Mountains began around Fremont Canyon, and burned south and east across the upper end of the Irvine Ranch, much as the recent Santiago Fire did (which by the way means it was more of a brush fire than a forest fire).

 The 1889 fire is just one piece of “evidence” thrown around in this debate.
 Studies of other early fires, comparisons between fires in San Diego County and Baja California (which have similar ecosystems, but different fire fighting approaches), and analysis of modern fires are all being considered.
 To date, the full-suppression crowd remains committed to their position.
 Hopefully they are better scientists than historians.

 (Brett Goforth of UC Riverside first brought the controversy to my attention.
 See his article with Richard Minnich, “Evidence, Exaggeration, and Error in Historical Accounts of Chaparral Wildfires in California” in the Ecological Society of America’s journal, Ecological Applications, v 17 n 3 (2007), pp. 779–790.